httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

 JWA algorithm values from the JSON Web Signature and Encryption Algorithms Registry are not included as signature parameters.
 Typically, the JWS algorithm can be signaled using JSON Web Keys or other mechanisms common to JOSE implementations.
-In fact, and JWA algorithm values are not registered in the [HTTP Signature Algorithms registry](#hsa-registry), and so the explicit `alg` signature parameter is not used at all when using JOSE signing algorithms.
+In fact, JWA algorithm values are not registered in the [HTTP Signature Algorithms registry](#hsa-registry), and so the explicit `alg` signature parameter is not used at all when using JOSE signing algorithms.

 # Including a Message Signature in a Message